 How to Apply for Adjustment of Status

 Adjustment of status petitions are typically processed in 6 months.
 The application process involves a number of steps, including submitting your packet and completing an interview.
-Here’s how to apply for an adjustment of status.
+The AoS process consists of four steps:

 Adjustment of Status FAQ